coderefinery/installation/content/shell-and-git.md

 If you are unsure which email to use, use the one that you have registered at GitHub with.

-**This name and email will be public on Github when you make contributions, including in this course.**  If you prefer to not use a real email address but still want to make sure that GitHub counts your contributions, you can use `yourusername@users.noreply.github.com` (replace `yourusername`).
+**This name and email will be public on GitHub when you make contributions, including in this course.**  If you prefer to not use a real email address but still want to make sure that GitHub counts your contributions, you can use `yourusername@users.noreply.github.com` (replace `yourusername`).